PVD [relevant-to-adsense type=”start”]thin film coatings[relevant-to-adsense type=”stop”] for decorative applications

 Zirconium is the most widely used target material for decorative coatings in sanitary and door hardware and other applications such as watch cases because of the relatively wide colour range that is possible, ZrCN for example can look exactly the same as gold if the composition is correct.

 The process parameters to deposit each colour are stored in software recipes with various different process steps.
 During the coating process all the relevant process parameters are continuously monitored and controlled by an automatic computer control system.
 As a result it is possible to achieve excellent coating quality reproducibility.

 Computer controlled PVD coating systems offering high flexibility and reliability are available.
 Products made of brass, zinc and ABS will all look the same colour no matter when the coatings were deposited.

 Examples of PVD coated watches for sale

-Rotary GB02566-18 Mens White Dial Two Tone Bracelet WatchBuy product
+Rotary GB02566-18 Mens White Dial Two Tone Bracelet WatchBuy from Amazon now

-Rotary LB02805-06 Ladies Timepieces Gold PVD Steel WatchBuy product
+Rotary LB02805-06 Ladies Timepieces Gold PVD Steel WatchBuy from Amazon now